ysyk2021/a-mindful-tech-revolution-how-to-use-technology-without-losing-yourself-in-the-digital-age/src/chapter-2-3.md

-# Benefits of a Mindful Approach to Technology

 In the digital age, technology has become an integral part of modern life.
 However, excessive technology use can have negative effects on mental and physical health.
 Adopting a mindful approach to technology use can be an effective technique for promoting mental health and well-being.
 In this chapter, we will explore the benefits of a mindful approach to technology.